tracykteal/introduction-genomics/README.md

 Website: [http://www.datacarpentry.org/introduction-genomics/](http://www.datacarpentry.org/introduction-genomics/)

 This repository contains the Data Carpentry Genomics Workshop Introduction material.
-Please see our [contribution guidelines](CONTRIBUTING.md) for information on how to contribute updates, bug fixes, or other corrections.
+Please see our [contribution guidelines](CONTRIBUTING.md) for information on how to contribute updates, bug fixes, or for other corrections.